-The District is monitoring daily developments and directives of federal, state and local officials to determine what precautions and procedures may need to be implemented by the District in the event of the continued spread of COVID-19.
-Some procedures and precautions resulting from the spread of COVID-19 with respect to operations, personnel and services may be mandated by federal and/or State entities.
 The continued spread of COVID-19 in the future and the continued financial impact specifically on the District, as well as the financial markets, generally, may have certain adverse financial impacts, which may include but are not limited to: (i) limit the ability of the District to conduct their operations and to provide services on a timely basis, if at all, (ii) significantly increase the cost of operations of the District, (iii) significantly impact the ability of the District to provide personnel to carry out its respective routine services; (iv) affect financial markets and consequently have a materially adverse effect on the returns and value of the investment portfolios of the District, and (v) affect the secondary market with respect to the Bonds.
 The extent of the impact to the District and their financial conditions will depend on future developments, which are uncertain and cannot be predicted by the District, including the duration of the outbreak and measures taken to address the outbreak.

 The district has spent significant general and building fund dollars on personal protection equipment for students and staff and sanitization chemicals and supplies.
-The district's October 1, 2021 certified student count was 19,530.
-This enrollment surpasses our high year enrollment during school year 19-20 by 94 students.
 The district received an allocation of \$14 million from the ARP funding passed March 11, 2021.
 From that allocation 20% of the funding is required to be spent addressing student learning loss.
 The remainder of the allocation may be spent on the district's COVID response and continuing operations that may have been disrupted from COVID.
 This federal funding will help offset the decline in state funded revenue.
+In addition to the third stimulus ARP relief package, the district has since received ARP funding focused on IDEA students, preschool students, our Homeless program, and a nurse support grant.
+The district expect to expend the majority of our COVID/ARP funding by the end of this school year.
 All information related to the School District's COVID-19 response including the School District's reentry plan, current COVID-19 data, and daily district cases can be found at www.baschools.org/covid19.